 Yellow Squash Facts

-- The yellow squash is harvested immature and not ripe while the rind is still edible and tender
+- Harvested immature while the rind is still tender

 Final Thoughts